 For those with Rosacea, it is a condition that comes from within the body.
 Usually dietary and lifestyle changes must be made to achieve best results, but even with a perfect diet and lifestyle, the broken capillaries often return and ongoing touch-ups are needed.
 Things like temperature changes, hormones and even blowing your nose could cause some broken vessels.

-Most patients require touch up treatments every 1-4 years, depending on how well they cared for their skin after their initial sessions.
+Most patients will require touch up treatments every 1-4 years, depending on how well they cared for their skin after their initial sessions.

 Follow Us on Facebook and Instagram